-Beginning in October of 2011, the Bureau of Safety and Environmental Enforcement (BSEE) will have the authority to inspect, investigate, levy penalties, and oversee safety, response and removal preparedness for offshore oil sites.
-This authority was previously vested with the Minerals Management Service; however, this agency was divided into three separate agencies in response to the Deepwater Horizon oil spill.
+The Bureau of Safety and Environmental Enforcement (BSEE) has the authority to inspect, investigate, levy penalties, and oversee safety, response and removal preparedness for offshore oil sites.
+This authority was previously vested with the Minerals Management Service, however, this agency was divided into three separate agencies in response to the Deepwater Horizon oil spill.